-I’ve had enough of this woman’s frivolity.
-Everytime she writes a piece in The New York Times she irritates a lot of people, including me, because of her myopic unworldliness.
+I’ve had enough of this woman’s fluff.
+Everytime she writes a piece in The New York Times she irritates a lot of people because of her myopic unworldliness.
 She’s an ingénue.
-The only reason I’m writing this post is because the comments section of her March 25th piece (which I’ve just read) are closed.
+The only reason I’m writing this post is because the comments section of her March 25th piece (which I’ve just read) is closed.
 It’s entitled Je Suis Sick of This.
 That title is about as puerile and petulant as the titles of her books.
-She might be a seasoned book author with such highbrow titles as French Children Don’t Throw Food and Bébé Day by Day to her name, but I’m a seasoned Parisian with over 20 years of living in Paris under my belt.
+She might be a seasoned book author with such highbrow titles as French Children Don’t Throw Food and Bébé Day by Day to her name, but I’m a seasoned Parisian with over 25 years of living in Paris under my belt.
 An ordinary resident, I also work in an ordinary office with ordinary people.
 I don’t have a cushy stay-at-home writing job with a New York Times expense account.

-Excuse me??
-Europeans??
-Attacking their own homelands??
-Their homeland, Ms. Druckerman, or to use the word in a certain Arab dialect, their bled, is in North Africa.
+Europeans attacking their own homelands??
+Are you serious?
+The terrorists in question, Madame Druckerman, are about as European as the Cherokee tribe.
+Their homeland, or to use the word in a certain Arab dialect, their bled, is in North Africa.
 Not France.
 Not Belgium.
 But Morocco, Algeria or Tunisia, otherwise called the North African Maghreb. (the Arabic word, ‘maghreb’ means ‘where the sun sets’ because of its westerly direction.)
+Note: the true translation of bled is ‘village’.
+Someone who comes from that village is called a blédard.
+I’ll bet Ms. D didn’t know that.

-Let’s call a spade a spade.
 The terrorists in question are Muslim Arabs who speak Arabic.
 (WARNING – do not misconstrue this sentence to believe that all Muslim Arabs who speak Arabic are terrorists.)
-They were either born in Europe or came to Europe as children or, later on, as adults, but one thing is sure – their parents are from North Africa and strong connections remain not only to the region, but to the culture and religion.
+They were either born in Europe, or came to Europe as children, or later on as adults, but one thing is sure: their parents are from North Africa, and strong connections remain not only to the region, but to the culture, language and religion.
 As is common with immigrants the world over, the parents bring their customs with them to their host country.
-Consequently, the children are socialized and receive a European education outside of the home, but inside the home they might as well be back in the bled.
+Sure, the children are socialized and receive a European education outside of the home, but inside the home some of them (NOT ALL) might as well be back in the bled.
+Many of the parents are illiterate.
+I know what I’m talking about, I’ve been in these homes; I’ve had friends and colleagues from these homes.
+(And I’ve been received with generous hospitality and kindness, my intention is not to denigrate.)

 Example – a few months ago, I asked a work colleague of mine the following question – “Do you feel French or Moroccan?” (a small group of us were having a discussion about identity.)
 Here’s what she replied – “Muslim.”

-We all stared at her, somewhat taken aback.
+Huh?
+We all stared at her.
 “But Muslim is a religion, not a nationality,” we replied.
 “You were born in France, you were schooled in France, you have a European passport.”
 In fact, she’s an immigrant success story.
-Her (illiterate) mother and father emigrated to France from Morocco in the 1960s or 70s and, thanks to French schools….and to her own diligence, of course, she became a lawyer.
+Her mother and father emigrated to France from Morocco in the 1970s and, thanks to French schools….and to her own diligence, of course, she became a lawyer.

 She has lived in Paris her entire life.
 But she doesn’t feel French.
 She doesn’t feel European.
 She feels Muslim.
 Now why would that be??